Instructor audio file (17 min)

 Also, in low volume shelters it may take a very long time to see a potential candidate come through.

-Avoid dogs from First Nation (Indian) reservations and former sweet dogs as they lack the early positive socialization needed to the outside world.
+Avoid dogs from First Nation (Indian) reservations and former street dogs as they lack the early positive socialization needed to the outside world.
 They often have an underlying fear of humans, of being confined on leash and may be reactive to sounds and movement.

 Avoid dogs being brought in from other countries.
 Little is known about these dogs (pure or mixed breeds) and it is a huge risk to think one will work out as a service dog.
 Some of these dogs will be street dogs and skittish at best.
 That cannot be trained out of them, nor loved out of them.
 They have not had sufficient positive socialization to people within the narrow socialization window.
 Typically you will only get to see a photo of the dog before you receive him.
+Many of these dogs have had no health testing or temperament testing.
+Being seen by a general veterinarian and getting vaccinated tells you nothing about his physical suitability for the job or overall health unless specific blood tests and X-rays are done (such as for hip dysplasia, etc).

 Avoid dogs that have been spayed or neutered at a young age (weeks to months old).
 Many breeds (Golden Retrievers, Labrador Retrievers, German Shepherd Dogs and others) may be negatively affected when they are spayed under 18 mos or neutered under a year when their hormonal system that regulates their metabolism and growth is removed.
 Effects can be both on behaviour and health/structure.